shaziyev/drl-collaboration-and-competition/Report.md

-# Udacity DRL Continuous Control Project Report
+# Udacity DRL collaboration And Competition Project Report

 ### Algorithm Overview
 The agent model is based on the Deep Deterministic Policy Gradients (DDPG) algorithm, which leverages the Actor-Critic networks.
-The Actor network is used to calculate the action based on the current state.
-The Critic network is used to predict the Q-value, i.e. the value of the current (state, action).
-The negative of the Q-value is used as a loss measure for training the Actor network.
-To measure the loss of the Critic network, a "true" or target Q-value is calculated using the Bellman equation, which in pseudocode looks like `Q_targets = rewards + gamma * critic_target(next_states, actions_next)`
+Both agents share the same Actor and Critic models.
+Before starting with DDPG I tried several MADDPG implementations with separate Actor-Critic, but found that its learning was slow and instable.
+In most successful MADDPG implementations the environment could solved with about 3000 episodes.
+Thus, I decided to switch to DDPG which started showing better progress from the beginning.
+After tuning hyperparameters the envoronment was solve with N episodes.

 The Actor network hyperparameters:
 * Hidden layers: 2